Dividing Business Assets in a Divorce: What You Need to Know

 What Qualifies as Business Assets in a Divorce

-In addition to assets, a business may have liabilities such as a building or equipment lease, open lines of credit, loans perhaps, backed with a spouse’s personal guarantee and other debt.
+In addition to assets, a business may have liabilities such as a building or equipment lease, open lines of credit, loans, perhaps backed with a spouse’s personal guarantee and other debt.

 How Business Assets Get Valued